stormpath/stormpath-sdk-java/docs/source/http-request-authentication.rst

 A common use case is as follows:

-1. A client-side user interface built with HTML, CSS and Javascript is loaded in the user's browser.
+1. A rich client (JS/HTML/CSS) is loaded in a user's browser or a mobile application starts
 2. The client-side UI collects the user's username (or email address) and password, for example via a form.
 3. The client-side UI submits the username/email and password pair to your server-side web application, typically as an AJAX HTTPS request.
-4. The Stormpath Java Servlet Plugin will ensure the client is allowed to make the request and then authenticates the submitted credentials.
+4. The |project| will ensure the client is allowed to make the request and then authenticates the submitted credentials.
-5. If the authentication is successful, the plugin will return a 'bearer token' in the HTTP response to the Javascript application.
+5. If the authentication is successful, a 'bearer token' will be returned in the HTTP response to the Javascript application.
 6. The client-side UI will send this bearer token over HTTPS on every future request, either in a cookie, or the request's ``Authorization`` header, or both.
 For example:

     .. code-block:: http

        Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJqdGkiOiI0NTI0ODhlZ ... etc ...

-Under the hood, the Stormpath Java Servlet Plugin implements this behavior according to the OAuth 2 specification.
+Under the hood, the |project| implements this behavior according to the OAuth 2 specification.
 It implements the entire OAuth 2 'password grant' flow for you -  you don't have to implement any of this logic at all!

 There is an added benefit to this design: you don't need server-side sessions to retain user identity state.
 Server-stateless applications can often scale better than those with sessions since state does not need to be shared or clustered across server nodes.